Motivic classes of stacks in finite characteristic and applications to stacks of Higgs bundles: Motivic classes in finite characteristic

-The main goal of this section is to define the pre-$\lambda$ structure on $\overline{\Mot}(k)$ and the main result is Theorem \ref{prestructure}.
-We recall the definitions of quotient by finite groups following \cite[Section A.1]{Mus} and motivic zeta function from \cite[(1.3)]{Kap}.
-Then we recall the definition of pre-$\lambda$ structure, see \cite[Chapter I]{Knu}.
-In this paper we only consider pre-$\lambda$ structures on commutative rings with units.
+The main goal of this section is to define the pre-$\lambda$-ring structure on $\overline{\Mot}(k)$ and the main result is Theorem \ref{prestructure}.
+We recall the definitions of quotient by finite groups following \cite[Section A.1]{Mus} and motivic zeta-function from \cite[(1.3)]{Kap}.
+Then we recall the definition of pre-$\lambda$-ring structure, see \cite[Chapter I]{Knu}.
+In this paper we only consider pre-$\lambda$-ring structures on commutative rings with units.